Kentico/xperience-listing-widget/README.md

             ...
         }
         ```
-5. Widget identifier is "Kentico.Xperience.ListingWidget", change your area restrictions according to it.
+5. Widget identifier is "Kentico.Xperience.ListingWidget", change your [area restrictions](https://docs.xperience.io/developing-websites/page-builder-development/creating-pages-with-editable-areas#Creatingpageswitheditableareas-Limitingcomponentsallowedinaneditablearea) according to it.
-6. Add transformation services to your project and register them in DI - see below "How to add a transformation".
-7. Include css and js of the listing widget's in-line editors to your project (*Kentico.Xperience.ListingWidget/Assets/**/\*.css*, *Kentico.Xperience.ListingWidget/Assets/**/\*.js*).
+6. Include css and js of the listing widget's in-line editors to your project (*Kentico.Xperience.ListingWidget/Assets/**/\*.css*, *Kentico.Xperience.ListingWidget/Assets/**/\*.js*).
     - If you want to use [Grunt](https://docs.xperience.io/developing-websites/developing-xperience-applications-using-asp-net-core/bundling-static-assets-of-builder-components), see *Gruntfile.js* in the **DancingGoatCore project**:
         ```
         grunt.initConfig({